denverfoundation/storybase/docs/upgrading.rst

     pip install django-localflavor

+Take a look at the `release notes for Django 1.5 <https://docs.djangoproject.com/en/dev/releases/1.5/>`_ and make note of any changes required by your particular site.
+A few things to look out for:

+* You must define ``ALLOWED_HOSTS`` in the settings module

 You'll need to run the `upgrade steps for Django CMS 2.4 <http://docs.django-cms.org/en/2.4.0/upgrade/2.4.html>`_.
 Please read the upgrading instructions carefully::